xuru/pyvisdk/docs/source/do/host_runtime_info.rst

     .. py:attribute:: inMaintenanceMode

         The flag to indicate whether or not the host is in maintenance mode.
 This flag is set when the host has entered the maintenance mode.
-It is not set during the entering phase of maintenance mode.
+It is not set during the entering phase of maintenance mode.See EnterMaintenanceMode_TaskSee ExitMaintenanceMode_Task

     .. py:attribute:: powerState